 The Discipline and the Major

 The oceanography major is designed for the “hands-on” student with a strong interest in the physical and dynamic properties of the ocean and atmosphere.
 Oceanography majors reinforce knowledge gained in the classroom with underway and computer laboratories and conduct current and scientifically relevant research.
 The faculty includes tenure-track civilian professors, rotational military instructors with recent fleet experience and permanent military professors.
 Oceanography majors take 13 courses in oceanography, meteorology, and applied mathematics.
 Students in the honors program take 14.
 Oceanography attracts a diverse cross-section of midshipmen that has included a Rhodes Scholar, several Trident Scholars, varsity athletes, high-ranking members of the Brigade leadership and many students whose research work has been published in professional conferences and journals.
 A prospective major can expect to take two courses in general oceanography and a course on the dynamics of the atmosphere during third class year.
 The second class year builds on these introductory courses and includes courses on atmospheric thermodynamics, quantitative methods in the science of the ocean and atmosphere and research methods if selected for honors.
-The list of available electives is diverse and includes geological oceanography, geographical information systems, polar oceanography, near-shore oceanography, biological oceanography, marine mammal conservation, estuarine oceanography, global climate change, synoptic meteorology, tropical meteorology, and environmental remote sensing.
+The list of available electives is diverse and includes geological oceanography, geographical information systems, polar oceanography, near-shore oceanography, biological oceanography, estuarine oceanography, global climate change, synoptic meteorology, tropical meteorology, and environmental remote sensing.
 The first class year includes required courses in waves and tides, underwater acoustics and sonar, mathematical modeling of the ocean and atmosphere and a faculty mentored capstone or honors research project.

 Considerations for those who might be interested in this major